lindeloev/mcp/cran-comments.md

 # mcp 0.3

 ## Notes for the reviewer
- * This release adds support for `dplyr` 1.0+ and other packages which caused the prior `mcp` to be taken down from CRAN.
+ * This release adds support for `dplyr` 1.0+ and other newer packages which caused the prior `mcp` to be taken down from CRAN.
 Sorry it took so long.

+ * `rhub` currently have issues with utf8 resulting in the error `Error in loadNamespace(name) : there is no package called 'utf8'`.
+See https://github.com/r-hub/rhub/issues/374.
+This has nothing to do with `mcp`.

- * Please see "Expected NOTEs and ERRORs" in the bottom of this document.
+ * Please see unpreventable "Expected NOTEs and ERRORs" in the bottom of this document.

 ## Test environments
 * local Windows 10, R 3.6.1